Xi, Biden could meet in Southeast Asia in November: report - ExBulletin

 Xi may attend the Group of 20 (G-20) summit in Bali from November 15 to 16, according to the report.
 The G-20 is an intergovernmental forum of 19 countries and the European Union.

-He is also expected to travel to Bangkok to attend the Asia-Pacific Economic Cooperation (Apec) summit – a gathering of 21 Pacific Rim countries – two days later, the newspaper reported, citing people familiar with the preparations.
+He is also expected to travel to Bangkok to attend the Asia-Pacific Economic Cooperation (Apec) summit – a gathering of 21 Pacific Rim countries – two days later, the newspaper reported, citing people close to the preparations.

 On the cards would be a possible meeting between Mr. Xi and Mr. Biden, likely to be held on the sidelines of one of the two summits, according to the report.